South Carolina

 • The referring provider must provide pertinent medical information and/or records to the consulting provider via a secure transmission.

 • Interactive audio and video telecommunication must be used, permitting encrypted communication between the distant site physician or practitioner and the Medicaid beneficiary.
-The telecommunication service must be secure and adequate to protect the confidentiality and integrity of the telehealth information transmitted.

 • The telehealth equipment and transmission speed and image resolution must be technically sufficient to support the service billed.
 Any staff involved in the telehealth visit must be trained in the use of the telehealth equipment and competent in its operation.